mrcmn/mrcmn.github.io/theory_md/workstation-setup-windows.md

     </div>

-    This indicates that there’s now 1 pending change locally in the control repo.
+    This indicates that there’s now 1 pending change locally in the Control Repo.
 Whilst the file has been saved locally, we haven’t pushed any changes directly to source control yet.

 5. Click on the badge to see the file with pending change and then click on the **README.md** file under **Changes** to review your change.